-This article contains frequently asked questions about using Skype for Business (Lync) audio sound (voice) and video.
+This article contains frequently asked questions about using Lync audio sound (voice) and video.

 Send us feedback if your question isn’t answered.

 How do I know my devices are set up correctly?

 Lync automatically detects your audio and video devices.
 However, we recommend that you check before making a call or joining a meeting, to make sure they are set up correctly.